Dorothy Lamour: In popular culture

 Lamour is the heroine of Matilda Bailey's young adult novel, Dorothy Lamour and the Haunted Lighthouse (1947), whose "heroine has the same name and appearance as the famous actress but has no connection ... it is as though the famous actress has stepped into an alternate reality in which she is an ordinary person."
 The story was written for a young teenage audience and is reminiscent of the adventures of Nancy Drew.
 It is part of a series known as "Whitman Authorized Editions", 16 books published between 1941 and 1947 that each featured a film actress as heroine.

 She was featured in a brief print run of 2-3 issues during the 1950s, in Dorothy Lamour Jungle Princess Comics, a series of comic books dedicated to her on-film Jungle Princess persona (featuring screenshots from past movies as the covers).

-Her star on the Hollywood Walk of Fame was featured in David Lynch's 2006 film Inland Empire.

-Name-checked in Little Feat song Apolitical Blues.

-Name-checked in Michael Penn's song "Seen the Doctor" (rhymed with "Singapore").

-Referenced in the TV sitcom "The Golden Girls" when Sophia Petrillo refers to her son as a " six foot two, married man with kids who likes to dress up like Dorothy Lamour."